Andyargueasae/chloroscan/docs/source/main/installation.rst

 conda installation
 ==================

-Conda installation:
+Conda installation (Developing, do not try now):

 .. code-block:: bash

     conda install chloroscan

-or using mamba with faster speed:
+or using mamba with faster speed (Developing, do not try now):

 .. code-block:: bash